A few years ago, I did a sleep study in the hospital to determine if I have sleep apnea. I do. I woke up momentarily 80 times during the night.

 I tried the dental devices – a Mandibular Repositioning Device and the Tongue Retaining Device – but I felt like I was choking on them at night.

-But here are two treatments that I had not heard of before (though it comes from a 2005 study in the British Medical Journal).
+But here are two treatments I had not heard of before that come from a 2005 study in the British Medical Journal.

 Learning and playing the didgeridoo helped reduce snoring and sleep apnea, as well as daytime sleepiness.
 This appears to work by strengthening muscles in the upper airway, thus reducing their tendency to collapse during sleep.

-And there is also a program which uses specialized “singing” exercises to tone the throat, in particular, the soft palate, tongue and nasaopharynx.
+And there is also a program that uses specialized “singing” exercises to tone the throat, particularly the soft palate, tongue and nasopharynx.
 Dr. Elizabeth Scott, a medical doctor living in Scotland, had experimented with singing exercises and found considerable success, but had been unable to carry out a clinical trial.
-Alise Ojay, a choir director, began researching the possibility of using singing exercises to help a friend with snoring, and came across Dr. Scott’s work.
+Alise Ojay, a choir director, began researching the possibility of using singing exercises to help a friend with snoring and came across Dr. Scott’s work.
 The results were promising and after two years of investigations, she designed the “Singing for Snorers” program.

-If you hear strange sounds coming from my house during the daytime, it might be my singing and didgeridoo practice.
+If in the future you hear strange sounds coming from my house during the daytime, it might be my singing and didgeridoo practice.
 If you hear strange noises at night, I’m probably still snoring.